UBI-Collective/UBI-DreamTeam-Priorities/README.md

 Español abajo
 # DreamTeam Priorities (DTP)

 This is the process for registering the interests of each member organization of the collective and putting them to a vote.
-The interest proposals registered here will immediately appear on the TokenLog page [link] where all members of the Collective vote to indicate which are the common priorities that the DreamTeam should focus on.
+The interest proposals registered here will immediately appear on the [TokenLog page] (https://tokenlog.xyz/UBI-Collective/UBI-DreamTeam-Priorities) where all members of the Collective vote to indicate which are the common priorities that the DreamTeam should focus on.

 ## Submitting a DTP Request